kaustavdm/opentok-video-embed-demo/README.md

 ## Data store

-This demo stores everything in memory to make things simple.
+This demo stores everything in memory to keep things simple.
 The [`db.js`](db.js) script exports an object, `DB`, which stores meetings and embed code and gives few useful methods to query the `meetings` array.

 [`app.js`](app.js) adds the `DB` object to `global` scope so that the rest of the application can access it.